 Amount of Revisions You Will Make

 Making revisions is something you might have to consider when freelancing.
-While it’s great to want to do your best work and make sure your clients are satisfied, you don’t want anyone taking advantage of the fact that you will provide revisions so you might want to put a limit on how many you’ll do without charging an extra fee.
+It’s great to want to do your best work and make sure your clients are satisfied.
+However, you don’t want anyone taking advantage of the fact that you will provide revisions.
+So, you might want to put a limit on how many you’ll do without charging an extra fee.

-If you are compatible with your client and they are pleased with your work, you might not have to worry about this but it also depends on which niche you are working in.
+If you are compatible with your client and they likeyour work, you might not have to worry about this.
+However, it also depends on which niche you are working in.

-For example, with graphic design, you may need to provide more than one revision for a client to make sure they are happy with the work but if you aren’t seeing eye-to-eye or if they are overreaching, you’ll need to cut them off which makes having this clause in your contract come in handy.
+For example, with graphic design, you may need to provide more than one revision to make sure they’re happy.
+If you aren’t seeing eye-to-eye, however, you’ll need to cut them off.
+That makes having this clause in your contract come in handy.

-Most freelancers will agree that having a contract is a must not only remain professional but to refer back to and make sure you are on the same page with clients.
+Most freelancers will agree that having a contract is a must.
+It’s a must not only remain professional, but to make sure you are on the same page with clients.